isinek/sudoku_solver/README.md

 # Sudoku solver

-This simple sudoku solver is able to solve all sudoku puzzles that doesn't need _improvisation_.
+This simple sudoku solver is able to solve all sudokus that don't need _improvisation_.

 ## How does it work?

-1. Input sudoku puzzle:
+1. Input sudoku:
 	> `python3 sudoku_solver.py` \
 	\
 	`876900000` \